gtker/wow_messages/README.md

 The following environment variables can be used with the parser:

 * `WOWM_WIRESHARK`: must point to a valid `packet-woww.c` in a wireshark repo.
 This file will then be modified with the auto generated Wireshark messages.
+* `WOWM_PRINT_TEST_ERRORS`: when set errors testing that the application exists with a message will print error messages.

 ## License